 Suspect Commits

-This feature is only applicable for error issues.
-Other categories of issues (such as performance issues) do not support this feature.
+This feature is only applicable for error issues with debug information files, excluding source maps.
+Other categories of issues (such as performance issues or replay issues) do not support this feature.

-Suspect commits show you the most recent commit to the code in the first frame of your stack trace.
+Suspect commits show you the most recent commit to the code in your stack trace.
 In the suspect commit information, we include the author of the commit and the pull request in which the commit was made.

 When you've enabled suspect commits, we can tie together issues with the commits made in your code repository, including the following information: